Maine could let asylum seekers work earlier than the rest of the nation

 "I think that is beside the point.
 I think we should send a request one way or another.
 This one size fits all approach here in Maine isn't working out, and it's creating chaos," Brakey said.

-Democrat lawmakers support Brakey's bill, including freshman Representative Mana Abdi of Lewiston.
+Democrat lawmakers support Brakey's bill, including freshman Rep. Mana Abdi of Lewiston.

 Abdi said despite the uncertainty, if the federal government would grant a waiver, it's worth it.